Akomal/Data-Engineering-Portfolio/README.md

 # Portfolio Projects
 Greetings!
-My name is Komal, and I'm excited to share my still developing data engineer portfolio.
+My name is Komal, and I'm excited to share my still developing data engineering portfolio.
 Within this repository, you'll find my personal projects which I have built as I learn new skills.

 <a href="https://github.com/Akomal/Eurovision-Data-Pipeline-using-GCP">Eurovision Data Pipeline using GCP</a>